coderefinery/git-intro/content/reference.md

    Place files go after `git add` and before `git commit`

 hash
-   unique reference of any commit or state
+   Unique reference of any commit or state.
+Comes from [hash functions](https://en.wikipedia.org/wiki/Hash_function) such as MD5 or SHA1.

 branch
    One line of work.
 Different branches can exist at the same time and split/merge.
+Committing on a branch updates that branch.

+tag
+   Like a {term}`branch` in that it points to a commit for reference.
+   It is designed to be permanent an not updated.

 HEAD
    Pointer to the most recent commit on the current branch.